tyroguru/BPFTrace-hol/README.md

 # bpftrace Hands-On Labs

-[bpftrace](https://github.com/iovisor/bpftrace) is an OSS project that provides a high level tracing language interface on top of the Enhanced Berkely Packet Filter (eBPF) framework.
+[bpftrace](https://github.com/iovisor/bpftrace) is an OSS project that provides a high level tracing language interface on top of the Enhanced Berkeley Packet Filter (eBPF) framework.
 It was initially developed by Alistair Robertson and now has a flourishing developer community on github.

 This hands-on lab is designed to be completed in half a day though that may vary depending upon how thorough you want to be with the exercises.
-It has been written as a kind of "hands-on bootstrapping" guide for the bpftrace beginner and aims to give you enough information to kickstart your productivity with bpftrace.
+It has been written as a kind of "hands-on bootstrapping" guide for the bpftrace beginner and aims to give you enough information to kick-start your productivity with bpftrace.
 Note that it is by no means a complete treatment of the subject and many things are missed out for the sake of brevity.

 We suggest that you complete the labs in the order they are presented below.
 The sections in each lab generally contain a mix of presented information and suggested exercises.
 We strongly suggest that you manually run any bpftrace scripts that are used in explanations and feel free to modify them and see what happens!